-4. INVESTMENTS
+5. INVESTMENTS

-All short-term investments are invested in corporate bonds and commercial paper, and are classified as available-for-sale.
+All short-term investments are invested in corporate bonds, commercial paper, and U.S. Treasury securities, and are classified as available-for-sale.
 The amortized cost, gross unrealized holding gains or losses and fair value of our available-for-sale investments by major investments type are summarized in the tables below (in thousands):